Adobe-CEP/Samples/PProPanel/ReadMe.md

 # How to develop Premiere Pro panels

 ---
-### 1. Install the following
+### 1. Install these

 * [Creative Cloud](http://creative.adobe.com).
 Use the Creative Cloud application to install the applications with which you'll be developing and testing, as well as ExtendScript Toolkit (available under 'previous versions').

 * The [PProPanel](https://github.com/Adobe-CEP/Samples/tree/master/PProPanel)  sample project.

-* The ZXPSignCmd signing utility for  [Windows](http://download.macromedia.com/pub/labs/extensionbuilder3/ccextensionswin64.exe) or [Mac]( http://download.macromedia.com/pub/labs/extensionbuilder3/ccextensionsmac.zip), creates signed .zxp bundles for Add-Ons or direct distribution.
+* The [ZXPSignCmd](https://github.com/Adobe-CEP/CEP-Resources/tree/master/ZXPSignCMD/3.0.19) signing utility creates signed .zxp bundles for Add-Ons or direct distribution.

 ### 2. Configure the environment